SugarChain-Studio/sugarch-utilities/packages/asset-manager/README.md

 ```

 > [!IMPORTANT]
-> This package have a peer dependency setting, if you encounter peer dependencies error, please install the required version of packages manually (add suffix `@x.x.x` to the package name in the install command, for example `@sugarch/bc-mod-hook-manager@0.2.12`)
+> This package has a peer dependency setting.
+If you encounter peer dependency errors, install the required package versions manually by adding a version suffix (for example `@sugarch/bc-mod-hook-manager@0.2.16`).

 ---